rubikpi-ai/documentation/docs-en/docs/makers-hub/ai-machine-learning/Audio-Classification-and-GPIO-Response-Rubik-Pi-3.md

  ![](https://mintcdn.com/edgeimpulse/WqaPsdFJNoI52uqV/.assets/images/audio-classification-gpio-rubik-pi/04.jpg?fit=max&auto=format&n=WqaPsdFJNoI52uqV&q=85&s=5d2f6e594a53abdaa9b8a9afef0e7ed0)
 ## ​GPIO Setup

  Now connect the LED to GPIO 13 and GPIO 6 (GND).
-Note that the Rubik Pi will use subsystem number 571 for pin 13.
+Note that the RUBIK Pi will use subsystem number 571 for pin 13.
 See the complete table below for all of the pin mappings.

  ![](https://mintcdn.com/edgeimpulse/WqaPsdFJNoI52uqV/.assets/images/audio-classification-gpio-rubik-pi/05.jpg?fit=max&auto=format&n=WqaPsdFJNoI52uqV&q=85&s=628e59eae7084a4c044439dfeeb4cc65)

  ![](https://mintcdn.com/edgeimpulse/WqaPsdFJNoI52uqV/.assets/images/audio-classification-gpio-rubik-pi/08.jpg?fit=max&auto=format&n=WqaPsdFJNoI52uqV&q=85&s=7132bc5d69dab288aaa1f290b9ec8706)
 ### ​Python Parser

- Upload `glass.py` which can be found in [the GitHub Repository for this project](https://github.com/ronibandini/Rubik-Pi-AudioClassification) to the Rubik Pi via SFTP, or clone the repo directly on the Rubik Pi.
+ Upload `glass.py` which can be found in [the GitHub Repository for this project](https://github.com/ronibandini/Rubik-Pi-AudioClassification) to the RUBIK Pi via SFTP, or clone the repo directly on the RUBIK Pi.

  Then run `python3 glass.py`.